thanos-io/thanos/docs/components/store.md

                                  for chunks.
       --grpc-sample-limit=50000000
                                  Maximum amount of samples returned via a single Series call.
 0 means no limit.
-NOTE: may overestimate the number of samples that would be needed to respond to a query.
+NOTE: for efficiency we take 120 as number of samples in chunk, so the actual number of samples might be lower, even though maximum could be hit.
+Cannot be bigger than 120.
       --grpc-concurrent-limit=20
                                  Maximum number of concurrent Series calls.
 0 means no limit.